 Here is the ultimate travel guide for planning your backpacking Canada route, with tips on the best ways to cross the country and travel Canada on a budget.
-It outlines all the stunning places to visit, from the beautiful Canadian cities to its breathtaking national parks.
-Read on for the full Canada backpacking guide.
+I spent two months travelling across Canada and stopping at many beautiful and fascinating places along the way, from Vancouver to Quebec.
+If you’re interested in visiting Canada, you are not alone.
+In 2019, Canada had a third consecutive record-breaking year for tourism.
+This guide outlines all the stunning places to visit in Canada, from its multicultural cities to its breathtaking national parks.
+Read on for the ultimate Canada backpacking guide, so you can plan your perfect trip.